lambda-larry/no-brain/README.md

 To document legacy code, please use [hentaigana][] to clearly communicate its legacy.
 Nobody can read the code nor the documentation anyway.

+> [!NOTE]
-**Technical note**: The compiler will turn 10% of the comments to hentaigana if the source file has been untouched for over 30 days.
+> The compiler will turn 10% of the comments to hentaigana if the source file
+> has been untouched for over 30 days.

 [hentaigana]: https://www.unicode.org/L2/L2015/15239-hentaigana.pdf